TheLaughingGod1986/bmv-finder/QUICK_DEPLOYMENT_GUIDE.md

-# 🚀 BMV Finder - Quick Production Deployment Guide
+# 🚀 Property Intelligence Platform - Quick Production Deployment Guide

 ## ⚡ **Fast Track to Production**

-This guide will get your BMV Finder platform deployed to production quickly, focusing on core functionality.
+This guide will get your Property Intelligence Platform deployed to production quickly, focusing on core functionality.

 ---